EC530/word-analyzer-ci-dpe22/README.md

 ### This script counts the number of times each word appears in a text file.
     - returns a dataframe containing words and frequencies
     - outputs a histogram of the top 30 words by frequency
-    - requires text file input from the same directory
+    - requires text file input specified from a text file in the same directory
     - removes NLTK english stop words from the count

 ### System Requirements